-Made from lithographic plate.
-The .44 caliber Plain Base gas checks are made to grip the plain base bullets.
+Made from thin lithographic plate, the .44 caliber Plain Base gas checks are made to grip around plain base bullets.
 Care is needed when using these, we suggest orientating the base of the bullet first when sizing them on.
 We have sized these up to .432.

 The checks are sold in resealable clear plastic bags.
 USPS flat rate boxes and First Class mail are used to reduce shipping cost.
 Most orders ship in one business day Monday through Friday.

 Sold in 4 quantities: 100 for $4.50, 250 for $9.00, 500 for $16.00 and 1000 for $30.00.

 Posted by Bob C. on Jun 30th 2020